Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Seeing a liver specialist

-The main complication of fatty liver disease is the progression of NASH to cirrhosis.
+The main complication of fatty liver disease is that NASH can become cirrhosis.
 Cirrhosis means permanent scarring and hardening of the liver.

-If you've been diagnosed with any fatty liver disease, let your healthcare provider know if you have any symptoms that mean the disease is getting worse.
-These include fatigue, loss of appetite, weight loss, weakness, fluid retention, or bleeding.
+Call your healthcare provider if you have any symptoms that mean fatty liver disease is getting worse.
+These include fatigue, loss of appetite, weight loss, weakness, retaining extra fluid, and bleeding.

 3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR